Yanagiwara Sakimitsu

 Count Yanagiwara Sakimitsu (柳原前光) was a Japanese statesman and diplomat.
 He is the father of the poet and novelist Byakuren Yanagiwara.

-Biography
+Family

-Yanagiwara Sakimitsu was born in Kyoto to the prominent Yanagiwara family.
+He was born in Kyoto to the prominent Yanagiwara family.
 His sister was Yanagihara Naruko, a concubine of the Emperor Meiji and the mother of Emperor Taishō.

+Career

 Upon Meiji Restoration, Yanagiwara entered the Ministry of Foreign Affairs.
-In 1872, he arrived in Tientsin on a mission of looking into the probability of a treaty between China and Japan.
+In 1872, he arrived in Tianjin on a mission of looking into the probability of a treaty between China and Japan.
 From 1874, he served as Minister Plenipotentiary to China.